samchamper/slim_from_python/README.md

 ## BONUS - SLiM in R!

 SLiM can also be run using R. The "running_slim_using_r.r" script in this repository demonstrates this in a very minimal way.
 There may be better ways to do this - I do not know R as well as Python!

+## BONUS #2 - Using data from an array of SLiM runs!

+Being able to conveniently run SLiM many times means lots of data.
+For a fun example of what to do with such data, see "matplotlib_script.py".